imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 The [Hippocampal CA3 Interneuron](http://www.diademchallenge.org/hippocampal_ca3_Interneuron_readme.html) data set is difficult to deal with, since even after converting the stack to 8-bit values, it is still nearly 2GB in size.

-As with the other stacks, you should load the image stack using {% include bc content='Import | Image Sequence'%} and selecting the "Use virtual stack" option:
+As with the other stacks, you should load the image stack using {% include bc path='Import | Image Sequence'%} and selecting the "Use virtual stack" option:

 ![](/media/Diadem Hippocampal CA3 Interneuron-2.png "Diadem_Hippocampal_CA3_Interneuron-2.png")